Learn the Leading Risk Factors for AMD

 Regular Eye Exams are the Best Way to Manage AMD

-If you’re over the age of 50 or have any of these risk factors, you’re at greater risk of developing AMD.
-The best way to handle this is to catch macular degeneration early through regular eye exams — such as those offered at Buffalo Ophthalmology.
+If you’re over the age of 50 or have one or more of these risk factors, you are at greater risk of developing AMD.
+The best way to protect your vision is to detect macular degeneration as early as possible — when treatment options are most effective.

 Request Appointment